GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 ## Lineage

-The DEA Intertidal product suite extends the concepts developed in the [National Intertidal Digital Elevation Model (NIDEM)](/data/version-history/dea-intertidal-elevation-landsat-1.0.0) product, integrating higher resolution 10 m Sentinel-2 data with the original 30 m Landsat data to create annual elevation models and exposure product layers for Australia’s intertidal zone.
+The DEA Intertidal product suite extends the concepts developed in the [National Intertidal Digital Elevation Model (NIDEM)](/data/version-history/dea-intertidal-elevation-landsat-1.0.0) product, integrating higher resolution 10 m Sentinel-2 data with the original 30 m Landsat data to create annual elevation models and exposure product layers for Australia's intertidal zone.

 This shift to a more dynamic product suite is achieved through a pixel-based algorithm, replacing the waterline interpolation methods of NIDEM, and an improved tidal modelling process to better leverage the increased data resolution and density provided by the inclusion of Sentinel-2 data.